mumbert/automatic-audio-captioning/README.md

 ### Pretrained Bert Model as Decoder

-Doing some research we came accross these following two papares:[Leveraging Pre-trained BERT for Audio Captioning](#XLiu) & [EVALUATING OFF-THE-SHELF MACHINE LISTENING AND NATURAL LANGUAGE MODELS FOR AUTOMATED AUDIO CAPTIONING](#BWeck).
-They inspired us to explore replacing the decoder of the baseline model with a BERT-based decoder.
+During our survey of the state of the art we identified two papers addressing the decoder architecture: [EVALUATING OFF-THE-SHELF MACHINE LISTENING AND NATURAL LANGUAGE MODELS FOR AUTOMATED AUDIO CAPTIONING](#BWeck) and [Leveraging Pre-trained BERT for Audio Captioning](#XLiu).
+They particularly explored the use of the BERT model for audio captioning, leading us to consider replacing the decoder of the baseline model with a BERT-based decoder.

 Using Bert as a decoder offered a list of potential benefits and improvements than using the default baseline decoder:
 - BERT is pre-trained on large-scale text datasets, allowing it to transfer linguistic knowledge to the audio captioning task.
 This helps mitigate the issue of limited audio captioning training data.